 New York City law enforcement officials have been actively working to rid areas of the drug, but cases are on the rise in that city as well as in the US overall.

 According to the advisory, between July 11, 2016, and July 13, 2016, “130 individuals experienced adverse events and were transported to EDs (emergency departments) after suspected ingestion of synthetic cannabinoids.”
 It goes on to say that nearly half the cases, at 46 percent, were among residents who lived in two particular Brooklyn neighborhoods.

 Data show that since January 2015, the New York City Department of Health and Mental Hygiene (DOHMH) has “detected more than 8,000 synthetic cannabinoid-related ED visits in NYC.”
-Ninety percent of the visits involved males, and the median age of patients was 37, the advisory says.
+According to the advisory, Ninety percent of the visits involved males and the median age of patients was 37.

 It also reports that there were 10 K2-involved deaths in 2015 with nine of them involving “multiple substances, including: cocaine, benzodiazepines, heroin, and/or alcohol.”

 Earlier this year, in March 2016, several dozen people in St. Petersburg, Fla., fell ill after using K2 over a several-week period, reports CBS News.
 Its affiliate station, WTSP, talked with city law enforcement authorities there, who said they believed users got sick from a bad batch of the drug.
 Some were taken to the hospital while others were treated by paramedics.